trevp/tripledh/tripledh.md

 3.1.
 Instantiating cryptographic algorithms
 -

-The EC(DH) algorithm should be secure under the [Gap-DH][] assumption.
+The DH group should be one where the [Gap-DH][] assumption holds.
-This assumption is believed to hold for common (EC)DH algorithms.
+This assumption is believed to hold for common DH groups.

-The signature algorithm should be secure when the same keypair is used for (EC)DH and signatures.
+The signature algorithm should be secure when the same key pair is used for DH and signatures.
 An example is a Schnorr signature such as [Curve25519-Signatures][] where all hash functions in the KDF and signature can be modelled as different random oracles.